-- If iPad doesn't appear in iTunes, make sure you're using the latest version of iTunes, check that the included cable is correctly connected, then try restarting your computer. - In the Summary pane, you can set iTunes to sync iPad automatically when it's attached to your computer.
-To temporarily prevent syncing when you attach the device, hold down Command and Option (Mac) or Shift and Control (PC) until you see iPad appear in the iTunes window. - In the Info pane, click Advanced to select options that let you replace the information on iPad with the information from your computer during the next sync. - In the Music pane, you can sync music using your playlists. - In the Photos pane, you can sync photos and videos from a supported app or folder on your computer. - If you use iCloud to store your contacts, calendars, and bookmarks, don't also sync them to iPad using iTunes. - If you turn on iCloud Photo Library, you can't use iTunes to sync photos and videos to iPad.
+- In the Info pane, click Advanced to select options that let you replace the information on iPad with the information from your computer during the next sync. - In the Music pane, you can sync music using your playlists. - In the Photos pane, you can sync photos and videos from a supported app or folder on your computer. - If you use iCloud to store your contacts, calendars, and bookmarks, don't also sync them to iPad using iTunes.